+We’ve all heard you shouldn’t wear white after Labor Day and should sport leather only in winter.
+Do you follow those rules?
 I feel like any kind of fashion rule is outdated.
-There is a neon sign in my store that says “If you like it … wear it” and I really believe that.
+There is a neon sign in my store that says, “If you like it … wear it” and I really believe that.
 It’s all about how you style it – a white dress or jeans can pair with a leather jacket or tights and boots and be right at home in December.
 And now we have lightweight vegan leather which can be worn year-round too.
 So much also depends on climate and places that have more moderate temps can have so much flexibility with styling.

 Well, we can thank Gen Z for bringing these 90’s trends back- lol!
 No really, fashion usually follows a 20-year cycle meaning that trends circle back in that time frame.
-So now we are seeing the early 2000’s trends of cargo pants, ballet flats, and poof skirts coming back.
-Hard to believe but early 2000’s are now considered vintage!
-But typically, when these trends are brought back they are redone in a fresh way, so pulling out your old jeans from 1998 is not going to work.
-Also do we even want to wear those again??
+So now we are seeing the early 2000s trends of cargo pants, ballet flats, and poof skirts coming back.
+Hard to believe but the early 2000’s is now considered vintage!
+But typically, when these trends are brought back, they are redone in a fresh way, so pulling out your old jeans from 1998 is not going to work.
+Also, do we even want to wear those again??
 But you can take inspiration from these trends and adapt those that work for you like ballet flats, shoulder pads etc.

 What about those special or more expensive pieces I buy – should I limit when I wear them because they are so noticeable?

-By definition, a capsule wardrobe is a collection of clothing composed of interchangeable items in order to maximize the total number of outfits you can create.
+By definition, a capsule wardrobe is a collection of clothing composed of interchangeable items to maximize the total number of outfits you can create.
 The aim is to have an outfit suitable for any occasion without owning excessive items of clothing.
-Capsule wardrobes are definitely trending now as people like the idea of a streamlined wardrobe and “de-cluttered” lifestyle.
-Here are the pieces I recommend to start a capsule wardrobe:
+Capsule wardrobes are definitely trending now as people like the idea of a streamlined wardrobe and a “de-cluttered” lifestyle.
+Here are the pieces I recommend starting a capsule wardrobe:

 From here you can add other pieces like blouses, graphic tees, sweaters, etc. to create numerous different looks.
 Think of it as having the basic ingredients in your pantry to make a variety of different meals that you love.

-So those are my fashion tips for 50 plus women.
+So those are my fashion tips for 50-plus women.
 Most importantly, keep in mind that fashion is an ever-changing dynamic.
 This is one of the reasons we love it!
-And it’s okay to embrace lots of different styles – we don’t have to define ourselves as classic or boho or vintage.
+And it’s okay to embrace lots of different styles – we don’t have to define ourselves as classic, boho or vintage.
 A good balance is to remain open to trying new styles and trends, but also confident enough to stick with the styles we love and know look good on us.
 As Marc Jacobs said, ‘Remember clothes mean nothing until someone wears them!”

 Yves Saint Laurent